ravicm/hello/cheflab.md

 6. <ins>**Create Cher Server and attaching nodes** </ins> <br>

-create account in manage.chef.io webseite which acts as chef server for workstation and nodes https://manage.chef.io/login <br>
+create an account in manage.chef.io website which acts as chef-server for workstation and nodes https://manage.chef.io/login <br>

 create organization and add nodes, organization  discriminates types of nodes (like web, db etc) <br>